-

 “Studying abroad was unlike any experience I dreamed of having in college.
 It taught me so much more about myself and people from all over the world than any textbook, video or photo ever could, and that experience has changed me for the better.
 Studying journalism in another country, planning trips on my own and speaking with people from many different backgrounds helped me gain valuable skills that will benefit me in the working world upon graduation.” — Jessica Blondell, studied at Chester Spring ’15

 SUNY Plattsburgh has had a relationship with Chester for more than thirty years and it remains a popular destination amongst our students.
 Chester is one of the oldest universities in England with a population of nearly 17,000 students that are from a variety of locations.
-To find out more about what is new at this historic university, please visit University of Chester’s home page.
+To find out more about what is new at this historic university, please visit University of Chester’s incoming student page.

 The City of Chester has a rich and fascinating history, from its beginnings as a Roman fortress 2000 years ago to the vibrant modern city of today.
 Popular attractions include the city walls and gates, the Cross (where four Roman streets converge and the Town Crier delivers proclamations), the largest Roman amphitheater in Britain, Roman Gardens, the magnificent Cathedral, the unique Tudor Rows (covered galleries of shops), the Eastgate Clock and the River Dee.